 Curtis Falls are beautiful all year round.
 There isn’t always a strong flow of water, but even if it’s only a light curtain when you visit, the place looks stunning.
 It’s not only about the falls, but also about the lush vegetation that surrounds them, the cliffs and the lovely rock pools.

 2. Curtis Falls is home to a rare colony of glow worms

-If you cannot wait until dark with the hope to spot glow worms, you can see them at the man-made but highly interesting amongst Mount Tamborine Glow Work Cave.
+If you cannot wait until dark with the hope to spot glow worms, you can see them at the man-made but highly interesting Mount Tamborine Glow Work Cave.

 3. Curtis Falls is the only Mt Tamborine waterfall that can be seen from the base

 If we consider Cedar Creek as a cascade, Curtis Falls offers a different experience than the other waterfalls in Mount Tamborine.
 The platform to watch the falls is located at the base of the waterfall.
 I always find the view more impressive when I am at the base.
-I find it easier to connect with the place when we’re surrounding by lush nature and hear the many sounds nearby.
+I find it easier to connect with the place when we’re surrounded by lush nature and hear the many sounds nearby.
 It’s also the best spot to admire the power of the falls.

 4. Curtis Falls are only 1 hour from Brisbane, 45 min from Gold Coast

 We talked about the track making it easy to access the falls.
 But the location of the falls itself is incredibly easy to access too, as it’s at one hour from the two biggest cities in Queensland.